-In this post I’ll explain exactly how to set up the leg press machine for safety and maximum results.
+In this post I’ll explain how to set up the leg press machine to get the best results and what to check if you’re experiencing issues.

 The leg press challenges many of the muscles in the lower body including the quadriceps, hamstrings, glutes and calves.